koding/koding/go/src/github.com/jacobsa/ogletest/README.md

 Documentation
 -------------

-See [here][reference] for package documentation hosted on GoPkgDoc containing an exhaustive list of exported symbols.
-Alternatively, you can install the package and then use `go doc`:
+See [here][reference] for package documentation containing an exhaustive list of exported symbols.
+Alternatively, you can install the package and then use `godoc`:

-    go doc github.com/jacobsa/ogletest
+    godoc github.com/jacobsa/ogletest

 An important part of `ogletest` is its use of matchers provided by the [oglematchers][matcher-reference] package.
 See that package's documentation